HCL-TECH-SOFTWARE/domino-one-touch-setup/templating.md

 # One Touch Linux and Template Setup

 A JSON file is a pre-defined configuration of your Domino server.
-The parameters changing are usually just the basic variables like the server name, organization and other basic setup options.
+The parameters which would need to change for each server are usually just the basic variables like the server name, organization and other basic setup options.

 A common approach is to add variables into configuration files to allow to generalize configurations.